Cassandra Cain

-Cassandra Cain (also known as Cassandra Wayne and Cassandra Wu-San) is a superheroine appearing in American comic books published by DC Comics, commonly in association with the superhero Batman.
+Cassandra Cain is a superheroine appearing in American comic books published by DC Comics.
 Created by Kelley Puckett and Damion Scott, Cassandra Cain first appeared in Batman #567 (July 1999).
-The character is one of several who have assumed the role of Batgirl.
-Over the years, she has also assumed the code names of Black Bat and Orphan.
+Commonly associated with the superhero Batman, Cassandra is one of the several characters whom has assumed the role of Batgirl.
+Over the years, she has also assumed the names of Black Bat and Orphan.
+Originally the first character to star in an ongoing Batgirl comic book series, she is later replaced by Stephanie Brown in 2009.
+Later absent following the New 52 reboot, she later was brought back in Batman & Robin Eternal (using the code name Orphan) with a new background until her full history was restored in 2021 following the Infinite Frontier relaunch.